kidder514/meetskill/README.md

 17.1. pass in browser default language

 + follow the design to skin everything.
-1. work on login, sign up and other dialog box forms;
+1. we need to make function for api calls that take call type like "post, put," as parameter
+2. then go back and work on change password page
+1. needs to work on change password feature from the url.
+1. implement recover email
+1, add content to all headers,
+1, now build form header first, cuz you need them soon.
-2. All use account pages.
+2. All use account pages. -- while doing the form, please follow the class of dialog form.

 -------------------------------------------------------
 1. Now work on add course page,